FlexTradeUKLtd/jfixture/README.md

 JFixture is an unofficial cousin of the .NET library AutoFixture.
 It's heavily inspired by the wonderful work produced by the contributors to AutoFixture but with a Java flair.
 It's not as fully featured as AutoFixture but any .NET developer familiar with the library should feel comfortable using it.

-JFixture started off an an internal project developed by FlexTrade UK to fill the gap in Java testing that AutoFixture fills for .NET testing.
+JFixture started off as an internal project developed by FlexTrade UK to fill the gap in Java testing that AutoFixture fills for .NET testing.
 It's been used internally for a while and a decision was made to open source it for any other Java developers that may find it useful.
 For this reason there isn't any git commit history prior to open-sourcing because it would be too much work to rewrite history removing any internal references, links, urls etc.

 # Example Usage